-I was born in Indiana in 1976 the son of a farmer. ”I learned how to be a truck driver at the age of 15″ , delivering hay on a flatbed to other farms in the Midwest.
+I was born in Indiana in 1976 the son of a farmer.
+“I learned how to be a truck driver at the age of 15” , delivering hay on a flatbed to other farms in the Midwest.
 Sometimes I would haul grain, and high grade horse feed to Kentucky.
 I did this until the age of 21 when I got my CDL license.
-I studied for the CDl exam test, then took the road test in an early 80s model Cabover with a flatbed trailer.
+I studied for the CDl exam test, then took the road test in an early 80s model Cabover we used for the farm.

 This was the first truck I ever drove on the farm.
 It failed the inspection test three time’s before the old truck passed inspection.
 My father was not happy spending all that money to fix it up , just for me to take a test.
-But I wanted to work with my brother in law driving a team flatbed OTR.
-So after the truck passed inspection I took the road test, and passed the first time.
+But I wanted to work with my brother in law driving a team flatbed over the road coast to coast.
+So after the truck passed inspection I took the road test, and passed the very first time.
 Then I went to work right away eighteen days after my twenty first birthday.

 We drove team over the road for a small company out of Michigan, we hauled everything from hay to farms, roofing shingles to Texas, internet cable back to Minnesota.
 Sometimes we hauled very long hauls across the country to places like, California, Arizona, and Washington state.
 We even hauled an oversize load to Alaska one time up the Alaska/Canada highway “That was a cool drive.”
 After doing this for six months I got my first solo truck a real nice Peterbuilt, then went solo for the first time.
 I drove solo for this company another six month’s for a total of 1 year, I earned $42,000 for my first year of driving a truck!
 I Thought I was rich earning that much as a twenty one year old kid.